When the Desert Starts Singing — Modern Paraphrase | fresh.bible

 Picture the driest, most lifeless place you've ever seen.
 Cracked earth.
 Nothing growing.
 That's the image starts with — and then he says watch what happens:

-Lebanon was famous for its towering cedars.
-Mount Carmel and Sharon were the lushest, most fertile landscapes in the region.
-Isaiah is saying that the most barren, forgotten places will become the most beautiful ones.
-The wasteland gets Lebanon's glory.
+was famous for its towering cedars. and Sharon were the lushest, most fertile landscapes in the region.
+Isaiah is saying that the places everyone had written off — cracked earth, silence, forgotten ground — will end up more stunning than anything that was already alive.
+The wasteland gets Lebanon's .

 This is for the person who's running on fumes.
 The one whose hands are shaking and whose knees are about to buckle.
 The one whose heart rate spikes every morning before their feet hit the floor.
 Isaiah doesn't say "try harder."
 He doesn't say "figure it out."
 He says: your God is coming.
 Hold on.
 He's not distant.
 He's not delayed.
 He's on his way.